finnishtransportagency/ratatiedot-extranet/README.md

 ### Pull request

 Feature branches are to be merged to `main` via Pull Requests.
 Use squash merging by default.
 If you need to retain intermittent commits for some reason, use regular merging in such case.
+All PRs to `prod` should use merge commit.

 Naming: commit_type: PROJECT_CODE-ISSUE_NUMBER Description
 E.g. `feat: RTENU-12345 Awesome new feature`